NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 Automations for handling Tasks:

-- Overdue/Forgotten task scanning
-- Task sorting within a note\n- Copying #tags/@mentions from one task to another
-- Mark all tasks in note open/completed\n- Automatically opening URLs of task lines

 ## Major Task Automation functions

 - Find and change overdue tasks (and change their status/reschedule them to a date in the future)